DaveArchetype/DaveArchetype/README.md

 - 👋 Hi, I’m Emanuel-David
 - 👀 I’m interested in software engineering.
 - 🌱 I’m working on stuff on a secondary account, I shall be pushing to this account less than usually.
-- 💞️ I’m looking to collaborate on anything, as I will surely be a great experience to learn.
+- 💞️ I’m looking to collaborate on anything, as it will surely be a great experience to learn.